Francisco772/Statistical-Learning-Credit-Scoring/README.md

 ### Cost-Sensitive Thresholds
 In credit scoring, the cost of lending to a "Bad" client is significantly higher than the cost of rejecting a "Good" one.
 This project includes a threshold analysis demonstrating how shifting the classification cutoff from the default 0.5 can optimize for risk detection (Recall) at the expense of overall accuracy.

-## 🎓 Academic Context
-This project was developed at the **IT University of Copenhagen** for the *Advanced Applied Statistics* course.
-It draws theoretical inspiration from *Computer Age Statistical Inference* (Efron & Hastie, 2016).

 ---
 **Authors:** Francisco Oliveira, António Santos, Vincenzo Sabino, Tibor Szolomaier